Esser50K/EvilTwinFramework/README.md

 > config airhost

-check if everything is ok
+check if everything is OK (use listargs)

 > config aplauncher

-check if everything is ok
+check if everything is OK (use listargs)

 > config dnsmasqhandler

-check if everything is ok adn start the access point
+check if everything is OK and start the access point

 > start airhost